 Supporting someone who feels suicidal can be emotionally draining.
 It's important to look after yourself too.
-It can help to:
+This page has some ideas which may help.

 When you are caring for someone else, you can find that you think a lot about their wellbeing and not about your own.
 It's important to take care of your own physical health and mental health, including getting enough sleep, eating regularly and doing things you enjoy or find relaxing.

 Some people feel that they should spend all of their time and energy trying to support their loved one, or feel guilty about wanting time for themselves.
 It's important to remember that you are a human being with needs of your own.
 To be able to care for someone else, you need to take time for yourself too.